mctools/simplebuild-dgcode/doc/source/install.rst

 .. include:: wipwarning.rst

-The simplebuild system and dgcode is supported only on unix systems (macOS and Linux), although it most likely will also work on Windows under the WSL (Windows Subsystem for Linux) with a virtual Ubuntu installation.
+The simplebuild system and dgcode itself is supported only on unix systems (macOS and Linux), although it most likely will also work on Windows under the WSL (Windows Subsystem for Linux) with a virtual Ubuntu installation.
 It is used exclusively by entering shell commands in a terminal interface, so be sure you are familiar with such command line interfaces.

 Install via conda
 =================